-Dining services provides well-balanced and nutritional meals in a pleasant dining atmosphere where students can relax with friends.
+Dining services provide well-balanced and nutritional meals in a pleasant dining atmosphere where students can relax with friends.
 Resident students have a variety of meal plan options.
-Flex dollars associated with each plan can be used at any Metz Culinary Management Dining facility (Mund Dining Hall, InterMetzo, Dutchmen Den, and Bishop Brews).
-Additional flex dollars can be purchased from Metz in $50 increments throughout the semester.
+Flex dollars associated with each plan can be used at any Metz Culinary Management Dining facility (Mund Dining Hall, Intermetzo, Dutchmen Den.
+Bishop Brews and The Grove.
+Additional flex dollars can be purchased from Metz, in $50 increments, throughout the semester.
 If using a credit card, you may go online to metzlvc.com.
 Go to the top and tap Meal Plans > Flex Dollars and fill in the information to purchase additional flex dollars.

-Resident students who come to the Office of Student Affairs to inquire about changes after the deadline each semester will be handled on a case-by-case basis until the second Friday of the semester, in the following manner: Students will not be permitted to change their flex dollar amount, but will be permitted to change their base meal plan (Gold/Silver/Bronze).
-Within this same period during the first semester, first-year students can only change and choose from the New Student Gold or Silver level plans for their first semester, and select any base meal plan for their second semester.
+Resident students who come to the Office of Student Affairs to inquire about changes after the deadline, each semester, will be handled on a case-by-case basis until the second Friday of the semester, in the following manner: Students will not be permitted to change their flex dollar amount but will be permitted to change their base meal plan (Gold/Silver/Bronze).
+Within this same period during the first semester, first-year students can only change and choose from the New Student Gold or Silver level plans for their first semester, and select any base meal for their second semester.

-Students are welcome to eat in any of the dining facilities: Lehr and Phillips Dining Halls (Mund), InterMetzo, the Dutchmen Den, and Bishop Brews.
+Students are welcome to eat in any of the following dining facilities: Lehr and Phillips Dining Halls (Mund), Intermetzo, Dutchmen Den, Bishop Brews, and The Grove.
 Each offers a wide variety of dining options.